percula/planter_docs/content/en/docs/garden/multi-select/index.md

 {{< screenshot Selected-squares.jpg "Screenshot of a garden with three garden squares selected" >}}<br />

 4. Select an action for those squares (add notes and events, customize the background, or remove plants)

+{{< alert icon="🥕" context="info" text="You can't multi-select garden squares to move them around or add plants.
+Use Quick Plant to add multiples of the same type of plant." />}}

 {{< screenshot Multi-actions.jpg "Screenshot of icons for adding notes and events, customize the background, and remove plants " >}}<br /><br />